After completing this course the participant:|

 The following 'lenses' will be applied:

 Session 2) Storytelling

 Session 6) The long term (sustainability, life cycle)

-The course will be evaluated by a personal portfolio that contains the materials of the group project (design work) and connects this to the 'lenses' discussed during the sessions.
+The course will be evaluated by a personal portfolio which contains the materials of the group project (design work) and connect this to the 'lenses' discussed during the sessions.
 This portfolio will be assessed and reviewed in an individual discussion session.